wang-winnie/ara-fw-test-public/README.md

 cd ara-fw-test-public
 make all
 ```
-You can also `make --always-make` to force rebuild, and `make clean`
+7. You can also `make --always-make` to force rebuild, and `make clean`.
-8. test app executables are placed under `ara-fw-test-public/build/apps/`.
+8. Test app executables are placed under `ara-fw-test-public/build/apps/`.

 ##### Notes
 * Functional test apps dump the command line args by calling dumpargs, which is part of the common test app library, libfwtest.a.